byzer-org/byzer-lang/docs/gitbook/en/guide/stream/binlog.md

 0. Enable binlog and set `binlog_format=Row` in my.cnf
 1. Only update/delete/insert are supported.
 2. Once the Stream fails, At least once guarantee
-3. The table loaded as binlog format only can be saved by one `save` statement.
-4. Once the save task fails and retry, it may lost data.
-5. When the computation/sink is too slow, the buffer which we keep raw binlog in executor, is greater then maxBinlogQueueSize, then we pause the MySQL binlog consumer, and stop put more data into buffer.
-When the buffer is maxBinlogQueueSize/2 , resume the binlog consumer

-The 3,4 limitation is caused by we consume MySQL binlog and put them in executor queue(memory), and the other executor will take the data from queue, and the queue will not keep the data have been taken.
-So once the take/save task fails and try again, they will get nothing.